 At East Carolina, Mary Ann was exposed to metalsmithing, sculpture, wood working as well as painting and drawing.
 Mary Ann has gone on to become a full time studio artist who has simultaneously pursued painting and metalsmithing.
-Over the past two years Mary Ann’s passion for painting has overtaken other forms of artistic expression and she now paints in her studio daily.
+Over the past five years Mary Ann’s passion for painting has overtaken other forms of artistic expression and she now paints in her studio daily.

 Mary Ann works primarily in acrylics and enjoys creating complex layers and textures.
 Inspirations for Mary Ann’s work come from a variety of sources; landscape and nature, sailing, reading, current events, family and friends, her garden, a trip to the ocean or even a song.
 Mary Ann has spent her life finding inspiration and creating every day.

 A juried member of Piedmont Craftsman, Inc., (PCI) for metalwork, Mary Ann has also had her paintings featured in Southern Living magazine.